Skip to content

 Data loss

-This permanently deletes all data including DynamoDB tables, Neptune databases, and S3 buckets.
+These commands permanently delete all application data including DynamoDB tables, Neptune databases, and S3 buckets.
 This action cannot be undone.
+Interactive runs require typing the environment name; use --yes only for deliberate automation.

 To also remove the Terraform state bucket (created during bootstrap):

-grep bucket terraform/environments/dev/backend.tf
+grep bucket terraform/environments/dev.s3.tfbackend

 aws s3 rb s3://<bucket-name> --force